 Honeycomb pattern was designed with SolidWorks 2021 software from Applicad Public Company Limited.
-The wall thickness of 0.75 mm was kept the same with different density 0.24-0.48 g/cm3 by variable wall-length values between 1.80 and 3.54 mm.
-The honeycombs were three orientations of structure at Ribbon (0°C), Tran-Rib (15°C) and

-Transverse (30°C) as shown in Table 3.
-TPU honeycomb was printed in size 60 x 60 x 10 mm.
-The determination of the relative density (ρ{RD}) of a honeycomb structure can be achieved by employing the cell wall length 1 and thickness t.
+The wall thickness of 0.75 mm was kept the same with density in the range 0.24-0.48 g/cm3, manipulated by varying walllength between 1.80 and 3.54 mm.
+The honeycombs had three orientations of structure namely Ribbon (0°C), Tran-Rib (15°C) and Transverse (30°C) as shown in Table 3.
+TPU honeycomb was printed in size 60 x 60 x10 mm.
+The determination of the relative density (ρ{RD}) of a honeycomb structure can be achieved by employing the cell wall length l and thickness t.
 The relationship between the thickness and length of cells and their relative density is depicted in Equation 1.
-Furthermore, the ratio denoted as "t/1" is a component of a hexagonal unit cell.
+Furthermore, the ratio denoted as "t/l" is a component of a hexagonal unit cell.
 The equation provided represents the relative density of a hexagonal array in which the length varies while the wall thickness remains constant (Bates et al., 2019).